balladeer/effective-enigma/nyc_midnight/challenge-1000-word-2022.md

 - A trashcan full of dog poop
 - A hole in the fence
 - The taunting cats
+- Destroying the original report card because "they didn't think it would be so hard" to make a forgery.

 ### More stuff

 - Overconfidence
 - Poorly timed coincidences
 - Excess
 - Hubris

-Destroying the original report card because "they didn't think it would be so hard" to make a forgery.

-### Some tilts:
-- Somebody is watching, waiting for their moment
-- You thought it was taken care of but it wasn't
-- A showdown
-- A well-meaning stranger intervenes
-- A frantic chase

-- Someone loses their nerve
-- Ill-considered violence
-- "I love you"
-- Impotent rage
+**Report Card**: a teacher's written appraisal of a pupil's work, progress and conduct
+- a school teacher to an elementary student
+- a dog trainer to a dog('s owner)
+- a (demeaning) report from a diplomat to the consulate's staff

-### Fiasco Setup 1
+### Fiasco Setup

-Persons A, B, and C
+Persons Florence, Pharoh, and Stacey

-AB
+Florence + Pharoh
-- Relationship: Family ->  Cousins
+- Relationship: Stepchild and parent
 - Location: A dog daycare facility

-BC
-- Relationship: Family -> Siblings
-- Object: A report cart

-CA
-- Relationship: Family -> Parent + Step Child
-- Need: To Get Rich...through ripping off some drug people

-Two adult cousins run a dog daycare facility.
-One of them is trying to get rich with their step-child by ripping off some drug people while the step-child and their sibling...

-### Fiasco Setup 2
-Persons A, B, and C

-AB
-- Relationship: Work -> Professional + Client
-- Location: A dog daycare facility

-BC
-- Relationship: Community -> Law (e.g. Cop and Volunteer)
-- Need: To get away...from your shameful past
--
-CA
+Pharoh + Stacey
-- Relationship: Romance -> Current Lovers
+- Relationship: Current Spouses
-- Object: A Report Card

-### Fiasco Setup 3
-Persons A, B, and C

-AB
-- Relationship: Service worker and client
-- Location: A dog daycare facility

-BC
-- Relationship: Small time vandals and ne'er-do-wells
-- Need: To get rich through a re-written *report card*
+- Need: To get respect through a re-written *report card*
-- Need: To get respect from your friends by humiliating a cop
-- Need: To get respect from yourself by standing up for yourself at last
-- Need: To get laid by anonymous party people, because why not?

-CA
+Stacey + Florence
 - Relationship: Parent and Child
 - Object: A Report Card